CarloNicolini/lfrwmx/README.md

         Desidered average degree of the network
     'maxk'
         Desidered max degree of the network
+    'minc'
+        Desidered minimum size of the community
+    'maxc'
+        Desidered maximum size of the community
     'mut'
         Desidered community topological mixing coefficient (range [0,1]) 'muw'